baasbox/docs/SDK/iOS/ios_sdk.rst

 	typedef void (^BAAObjectResultBlock)(id object, NSError *error);
 	typedef void (^BAABooleanResultBlock)(BOOL success, NSError *error);

-This is a quick example to load a set of files.
+This is a quick example of how to load a set of files.

 .. code-block:: objective-c